raydevs/zmk/README.md

 # ZMK Firmware: Personal fork

-This repo is a [jyojoh](https://github.com/jyojoh/zmk)'s fork combined with [urob](https://github.com/urob/zmk)'s fork in order to get the reatures form both repos.
+This repo is a [jyojoh](https://github.com/jyojoh/zmk)'s fork combined with [urob](https://github.com/urob/zmk)'s fork in order to get the features from both repos.

 In order to use this branch with Github Actions, replace the contents of `west.yml` in your `zmk-config/config` directory with the following contents: